Your team’s ability to pass the ball accurately, using the correct technique will have a major impact on the flow and effectiveness of your offense.

 We can also throw the skip pass with a screen (called a fade screen).
 Instead of curling hard to the hoop, the offensive player will step off, fading away along the three point line – this is a perfect opportunity to use the skip pass.

-On this page we’ll dive into a series of fun and effective drills you can use to improve your team’s passing skills.
+Below, we’ll dive into a series of fun and effective drills you can use to improve your team’s passing skills.
 These drills will focus on passing fundamentals, skills and strategies in the half court.
 If you’re interested in full court passing drills, check out the transition drills section.

 Basketball Passing Drills